 The Activities panel and the Add Activity search bar support fuzzy search, which means that a list of results is returned even if the search terms don't match exactly.
 The search terms could be slightly incomplete, misspelled or include only the first letter of each word.

 The Designer panel is the canvas on which you create your automation.
 This is where you add the activities you want to automate, view and edit their properties, and define the workflow by ordering activities.
-Your automation process is represented by a diagram that gives you a visual representation of the sequence of activities it contains.
+Your automation project is represented by a diagram that gives you a visual representation of the sequence of activities it contains.

-You can add activities from the Activities panel by double-clicking or dragging and dropping them, or by clicking the button above and below an already added activity and then selecting them from the Add Activity search bar.
-For every activity added to the panel you can see details such as the display name, key activity properties, buttons and links that help you configure it, or an informative screenshot.
+You can add activities from the Activities panel by double-clicking or dragging and dropping them, or by clicking the Add activity button above and below an already added activity and then selecting them from the Add Activity search bar.
+For every activity added to the panel you can see details such as the name, key activity properties, buttons and links that help you configure it, or an informative screenshot.
 To help you identify different types of activities, the left border of each activity has the color of the application it applies to.
 For example, Excel activities have a green left border, while Outlook activities have a blue left border.

 Activate Pan Mode by clicking the icon, holding the Space key or pressing the middle mouse button.
 Use the zoom drop-down to change the zoom level and click the icon to reset it back to 100%.

 The Fit to Screen icon changes the zoom in such a way that the whole workflow fits in the Designer panel.
 Click the icon to get an overview of the whole project and navigate through sections by adjusting the focus.

 The context menu enables you to perform several operations on the activities in your project.
 You can display it by right-clicking any activity inside your project.

 Edit the name of the activity.